 |ECO+ETH Review||17 Apr 2022|

 If you set up your personalized study plan,

 the deadlines will get adjusted.

 These are the topic deadlines for your 5-month level 1 study schedule with 1 week off studying in between.
-The deadlines take the May 2021 topic weights into account.
-As soon as you create your personalized study plan, the deadlines will get adjusted to your preferences (e.g. start date, topics difficulty, number of weeks off, etc.).
+The deadlines take the MAY 2022 topic weights into account.
+As soon as you create your personalized study plan, the deadlines will get adjusted to your preferences (e.g. start date, topics sequence, topic difficulty, number of weeks without studying, etc.).
 Also, you’ll get concrete topic readings assigned to consecutive study weeks to ensure better control and successful execution of your study plan.

 Note that in your 2022 CFA exam curriculum you will find new names for 2 topics.
 Financial Reporting and Analysis, FRA for short, changes its name to Financial Statement Analysis and Corporate Finance to Corporate Issuers.
 Still, the topics cover the same substance.
 Because the change is quite recent, we still use the well-known old names for our study plans.